iturriker/iturriker/README.md

-- 👋 Hi, I’m Iker, profile name iturriker, a self taught programmer pasionate about videogames
+- 👋 Hi, I’m Iker (iturriker) a self taught programmer pasionate about videogames and web development
-- 👀 I’m interested in learning game development
+- 👀 I’m interested in learning C++ and PHP
-- 🌱 I’m currently working on a Unity project
+- 🌱 I’m currently working on a Unity videogame as well as on my portfolio